 Try and get yourself invited to a masquerade ball and one of the carnival parties held during the two weeks, but don’t worry you can always take part in the Regatta and the Flight of the Angel which you don’t need invites for!

-Sip on Hot Chocolate at Caffè Florian
+Sip on Hot Chocolate and Frittelle at Caffè Florian

 There’s nothing like a cup of hot chocolate to warm your insides on a winter day, but having it at Caffè Florian in St Mark’s Square is other worldly.